redox-os/website/content/news/this-month-260131.md

 - (kernel) Jeremy Soller improved the error handling to disable event queue recursive registering in the same queue to fix X11 and D-Bus bugs
 - (kernel) Jeremy Soller removed the legacy scheme path warning
 - (kernel) Anhad Singh fixed a context switch deadlock
-- (kernel) Anhad Singh fixed the `mremap` mapping size behavior which was causing a panic when Cargo was running
+- (kernel) Anhad Singh fixed the `mremap` system call mapping size behavior causing a panic when running Cargo
-- (kernel) Anhad Singh fixed futex timeout behavior
+- (kernel) Anhad Singh fixed the `futex` syscall behaviour where spurious wake-ups were incorrectly treated as timeout expirations
 - (kernel) Pascal Reich improved and fixed typos in the documentation

 ## Driver Improvements